ajaymache/deep-learning-docker/README.md

   <img src="https://github.com/ajaymache/getting-started-with-docker/blob/master/misc/images/Screen%20Shot%202017-07-31%20at%207.42.14%20PM.png">
   </p>

-    If you get an error make sure your docker application is running by looking for the whale icon in the upper task bar as shown in the snapshot below.
+    If you get an error make sure your docker application is running by looking for the whale icon in the upper task bar as shown in the snapshot below:

   <p align="center">
   <img src="https://github.com/ajaymache/getting-started-with-docker/blob/master/misc/images/Screen%20Shot%202017-07-31%20at%207.53.48%20PM.png">